California charges the bribery of county supervisors under Penal Code 165 right here.

 Consider Defenses for PC 165 Accusations in California

-You Did Not Act with Corrupt Intent
+You did Not Act With Corrupt Intent

-You should only face a conviction for bribery of county officials if you were acting with corrupt intent.
 Perhaps you offered a county official a gift for innocuous reasons.
 If you were not trying to influence the official to gain a benefit, you could avoid a PC 165 conviction.

-You Didn’t Offer a Bribe to a County Official
+You didn’t Offer a Bribe to a County Official

 You Were Entrapped by the Police

-Law enforcement officers must operate within the bounds of the law.
 Sometimes they go too far while attempting to make an arrest.
-They could lure or push you into offering a bribe.
-In this situation, your lawyer could work to show you were entrapped.
-This could help with your defense.
+The cops could lure or push you into offering a bribe.
+In this situation, your lawyer could work to show they entrapped you.

 Speak to a Lawyer About Bribery of County Officials Charges